Ekinugur/PeopleApp-SwiftUI/README.md

 ## <b>Description </b>

-This is the first app of the Kasım Adalan Udemy Courses
+This is the first app of the Kasım Adalan Udemy Swift Ui Courses

 ## <b>Technologies and Libraries  </b>
 MVVM